 - Throw away multidose vials of Procrit no later than 21 days from the first day that you put a needle into the vial.

 - Do not use a vial of Procrit after the expiration date.

-- Each time you receive Procrit make sure that the dose strength of the epoetin alfa vial (number of Units per ml on the vial label) is the same as your healthcare provider prescribed.
+- Each time you receive Procrit make sure that the dose strength of the Procrit vial (number of Units per ml on the vial label) is the same as your healthcare provider prescribed.